Tax treatment of local government councillors and civic dignitaries: expenses deductions: home as a workplace

 - the mileage allowance paid did not include any element of profit.

-For 2016/17 onwards, no liability to tax arises in respect of payments to councillors for travel from home to a permanent workplace, where home is within the authority area or no more than 20 miles from the area boundary.
+For the tax years 2016 to 2017 onwards, no liability to tax arises in respect of payments to councillors for travel from home to a permanent workplace, where home is within the authority area or no more than 20 miles from the area boundary.
 Where a councillor receives mileage allowance payments for the use of his own vehicle to undertake the journey, the exempt amount is limited to the approved amount for mileage allowance payments.
-Although travel is treated as business travel for the purposes of any approved mileage allowance payments made, no mileage allowance relief is available (see eim65943).
+Although travel is treated as business travel for the purposes of any approved mileage allowance payments made, no mileage allowance relief is available (see EIM65943).